nkoep/nkoep.net/posts/random-forest-regressor.md

 form the bootstrapped sample is usually around $\nsamp / 3$ in classification tasks, in regression it is more common to draw $\nsamp$ samples from the training set.
-This may seem slightly counterintuitive at first glance as one might assume the bootstrapped set to almost coincide with the entire training set.
+This may seem slightly counterintuitive at first glance as one might assume that the bootstrapped set almost coincides with the entire training set.
 Intuitively, the probability of selecting each sample only once is rather small, so we can generally expect that a certain fraction of samples is chosen multiple times.